Journalism

 McLuhan knows what it takes to catch an ear or an eyeball, with his recommendations for journalistic podcasts, videos, photography, charts, etc. Every story starts as an idea.
 Every idea can be expressed in any medium.
 The medium, McLuhan argues, makes the message.

-Murrow wants to understand who's talking about the topic.
+Ed wants to understand who's talking about the topic.
 He is well-connected with the people in the know, and he mostly is concerned with the quality of a story's sources.
 He especially appreciates the triangulation of independent authoritative sources.

 Wolfe stands out from the pack due to his deep reporting efforts and stylistic writing, pepping up any piece of narrative with zippy verbs and an active voice but also through the recognition of a storyʻs characters, settings, dialogue, and descriptive passages.